akshay0091/akshay0091/README.md

 - 👋 Hi, I’m @akshay0091
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning AI,ML,DL
 - 💞️ I’m looking to collaborate on kagglers
 - 📫 How to reach me ...